ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 as hardware, firmware, BIOS, software, etc., and how they are hardened."

-Some HSMs have a large amount of memory and can therefore contain a substantial amount of elements that can be observed independently by the Attestation Service.
+Some HSMs have a large amount of memory and can therefore contain a substantial amount of elements that can be observed independently by the Attesting Environment.
 Each of those elements, in turn, can contain a number of measurable attributes.

 A certain level of complexity arises as multiple elements of the same class can be observed while generating